 Unique pop-up design provides a sleek look that integrates perfectly into any nursery.

-Machine washable, dry low or hang to dry (same instructions as the other pail liner brands).
+Machine washable on warm, dry low or hang to dry (same instructions as the other pail liner brands).
 Because this has a washable, flexible plastic part in it similar to the plastic part in an underwire bra, be aware of how your machine works.
 In some machines it might need to be washed gently.

 Self-closing top allows diaper to be dropped in, but keeps smells at bay by allowing some air circulation.
 Made in China.